 Each Unit represents a proportional share of the overall property attributable to a Scheme.
 Therefore, the value of a Unit is calculated in broad outline, by calculating the net value of property attributable to the Scheme, and dividing that value (or that part of that value attributed to Units of the class in question) by the number of Units (of the class in question) in issue.
 The assets comprising the property of each Scheme will be valued in accordance with COLL, on the terms as set out in Appendix 5.

-The valuation of the property of each of the Schemes will take place on the days set out in Appendix 1 at 12 noon in order to calculate the prices at which Units can be created, cancelled, bought and sold.
+The valuation of the property of each of the Schemes will take place on the days set out in Appendix 1 at 12 noon in order to calculate the prices of the Units.